 3. The ‘I’ve been shopping since last July’ mum

 My friend is this mum and every year when we exchange gifts, she always tells me she bought my presents at some mid-season sale.
-This mum is thoughtful in her present-buying and ticks off her Christmas gift list before December, but I shudder to see her bank balance.
+This mum is thoughtful in her present-buying and ticks off her Christmas gift list before December, but I shudder at the thought of her bank balance.

 4. The ‘Christmas is magic’ mum

 This mum makes Christmas really sing.
-She gnaws carrots on Christmas eve and scatters them on the front lawn as ‘proof that Rudolf was here’.
-She embraces Elf of the Shelf to the ninth degree and her Instagram of him sitting here and there is enviable.
+She gnaws carrots on Christmas Eve and scatters them on the front lawn as proof that Rudolf was here.
+She embraces Elf on the Shelf to the nth degree and her Instagram of him sitting here and there is enviable.
 Her house is a Christmas wonderland and she doesn’t take the lights down until February.

 She just LOVES Christmas.

 5. The ‘I made this for you’ mum

 This mum is what all our Pinterest dreams are made of.
 She crochets, she bakes, she sews and she makes the most adorable Christmas gift tags using her kid’s footprints.
 When you visit her home, you marvel at her handmade decorations and then on Christmas Day you just know the present you are unwrapping from her is a gift of time.